Texte plus gros Texte plus petit

 • PUERTO RICO.
 Two particularities worth mentioning : For one, the Spiritual Adviser is the same one since the foundation in 1961, and it is none other than Father Jaime Capo, brother of Father Juan Capo, pioneer of the CM; and then it is, without a doubt, the diocese in the world which gives the most Cursillos, that is one every two weeks, year long.

-While seat of the Cursillo Movement World Organization (OMCC) from 2002 to 2006, Brazil has had two major achievements: the official recognition by Rome of the OMCC Statute and organization in 2005 of the Sixth World Encounter.
+While seat of the Cursillo Movement World Organization (OMCC) from 2002 to 2006, Brazil has had two major achievements: the official recognition by Rome of the OMCC Statute and the organization in 2005 of the Sixth World Encounter.

 • The most recent Latin American country to implement the CM is CUBA.
 The foundation took place in March 1998.
 A Jesuit priest, Father Augustine Toranzo, Cursillo spiritual leader to Panama, was assigned to the Diocese of Cienfuegos in Cuba.
 The CM was introduced with the blessing of the Bishop, Monsignor Emilio Aranguren, and the help of fellow cursillistas from Panama.
 Since 1998, more than 50 cursillo weekends have been given.